-The ability to climb and descend are two crucial skills you’ll need to possess if you want to get the most from your bike riding.
+The ability to climb and descend are two crucial skills you’ll need to possess if you want to get the most from your riding.
 They are both very different yet intrinsically linked; you can’t really have one without the other…so, let’s take a look at some of the key elements of both.

 Always ensure that prior to your ride, the gear ratio you have will suit the terrain you’re riding on, which means an awareness beforehand of your route.
 Are there any climbs?
 How steep are they?